sinch/ios-conferencecalling-so/readme.md

 Take a look at what the host passed to the app, and connect to the conference immediately.

 That's it.
 Hanging out with friends and family is now literally one button press away!
-If you want to check out Christian's finished version first, you can [download the app] (URL to Christian's app) on iTunes.
+If you want to check out Christian's finished version first, you can [download the app](https://itunes.apple.com/us/app/so!/id1044103096?mt=8) on iTunes.